-where $q$ is the elementary charge, and $A$ is the area of the p-n junction. $G$ and $R$ represent the generation and recombination rates of electron-hole pairs per unit volume induced by optical excitation. $L_n$ and $L_p$ are the diffusion lengths of minority carriers, where the subscripts $n$ and $p$ refer to electrons in the p-type semiconductor and holes in the n-type semiconductor, respectively.
-This expression raises a fundamental question: Why does the photocurrent appear to be independent of the built-in potential, a parameter crucial for charge separation?
+where $q$ is the elementary charge, and $A$ is the area of the p-n junction. $G$ denotes the generation rate of electron-hole pairs per unit volume induced by optical excitation. $L_n$ and $L_p$ are the diffusion lengths of minority carriers, where the subscripts $n$ and $p$ refer to electrons in the p-type semiconductor and holes in the n-type semiconductor, respectively.
+This expression raises a fundamental question: Why does the photocurrent seem independent of the built-in potential, a parameter crucial for charge separation?
 Although this approximation is based on a simplified model, the absence of a clear theoretical explanation suggests that further clarification may be needed.

 In this manuscript, we revisit the theoretical model of p-n junctions, and derive an improved analytical expression for the photocurrent, given by:

 where $k_B$ is the Boltzmann constant, and $T$ is the temperature. $\alpha$ is a positive constant determined by the semiconductor parameters.
 This equation indicates that the photocurrent consists of the conventional component, $I_{ph}^F = -qA G (L_n + L_p)$, and a previously unrecognized backward component that depends on the built-in potential $V_{bi}$, and the applied voltage $V$, given by $I_{ph}^B = \alpha qA G (L_n + L_p) \exp\left(-\frac{q(V_{bi} - V)}{k_B T}\right)$.
 Because $I_{ph}^F$ and $I_{ph}^B$ have opposite signs, the two currents flow in opposite directions.
 This voltage dependence on photocurrent is an intrinsic characteristic of p-n junctions and is fundamentally distinct from the mechanisms discussed in the literature on organic\cite{Limpinsel2010PRB,Amorim2020PRApplied,Manda2018IEEE}, thin-film\cite{Hegedus2007ProgPV,Klahr2011APL}, or perovskite solar cells \cite{Sandberg2020Adv}.

 The difference between Equation (\ref{I_ph}) and Equation (\ref{I_ph2}) becomes evident in the current-voltage (I-V) characteristics, when $V$ approaches $V_{bi}$.
 As shown in Figure \ref{fig1}, schematic I-V curves under dark conditions and under illumination based on Equation (\ref{I_ph2}) intersect at a point $(V^*,\ I^*)$ in the first quadrant.
 At this intersection point, the photocurrent is zero.
 This behavior is not predicted by Equation (\ref{I_ph}).
-We present experimental verification of the existence of the intersection point $(V^*,\ I^*)$ through I-V characteristic measurements of silicon solar cells under illumination, providing evidence consistent with the presence of the backward photocurrent predicted by Equation (\ref{I_ph2}).
+We present experimental verification of the intersection point $(V^*,\ I^*)$ using an optical lock-in measurement on silicon solar cells under illumination, providing evidence consistent with the presence of the backward photocurrent predicted by Equation (\ref{I_ph2}).